 A hot tub is quite the opposite of typical bathtubs.
 It is designed to accommodate more than one person at a time and is frequently installed outdoors.
 Also, the water used for hot tubs is not changed, but rather kept clean using sanitation processes like those methods used in sanitizing swimming pools.

-Hot tubs come in different types and designs such as roto-molded, acrylic, cement, wood, stainless steel, glass fiber and vinyl lined.
-Among these types, the portable vinyl-lined or inflatable hot tubs are available at a very affordable price as they are smaller and need less power of about 110-120 V. Actually, check out these top 3 cheap inflatable hot tubs.
+Hot tubs come in different types and designs such as roto-molded, acrylic, cement, wood, stainless steel, glass fiber, and vinyl-lined.
+Among these types, the portable vinyl-lined or inflatable hot tubs are available at a very affordable price as they are smaller and need less power of about 110-120 V.

 Usually, portable and inflatable hot tubs are heated using an electric heater.
 There are also solar hot water heaters and submersible wood fire hot tub systems.

 You can also find hot tubs made in natural hot springs where water can be dangerously hot.
 If this happens, the hot water will be combined with cold water to achieve a safe soaking temperature.

 For a normal built-in, portable or inflatable spa, the heater warms the water on the go, while the pump is pumping the water to circulate.
 To prevent losing heat during use, the energy efficiency of the hot tub should by improved through effective insulation.

 Hot tub insulation comes in several different styles.
 Some manufacturers insulate the inside of the cabinet, the underside of the shell or both, while others fill the entire cabinet with foam.
 As expected, most of these manufacturers promote their superior insulation approach; however, there are only a few side-by-side comparisons available.